 After a few seconds of communicating with the Model Y, you can see the charging status via the station’s screen, the vehicle’s driver instrument display, or the mobile app.

-Slow AC charging, also referred to as level 1 or 2, is typically done at home, work or shopping centre car parks.
+Level 1 and 2 Charging refers to charging from a power socket or a mounted charger.
+This is typically done at home, work or shopping centre car parks.

 The Model Y is capable of charging at a maximum of 11 kW with its onboard charger, however, this requires a three-phase power supply and charger, typically found at public car parks or business premises.
 The power supply in homes is likely single phase, meaning the maximum power you can draw from the onboard charger is ~7 kW.

-The following table show the estimated time to charge Tesla Model Y using fast/rapid DC charging.
-These times are for a partial charge (10-80%).
+Charging a Tesla Model Y from 10% to 80% at a fast/rapid DC charging station can be done in as little as 25 minutes, providing 319km of range.
 It is recommended to limit the charging at rapid chargers to 80% to preserve battery health.

 Note that the times shown are only a guide only.
 Other factors that might vary the actual charging time of your car.
 The estimates provided are for the RWD base variant of the Tesla Model Y. For personalised estimates of the other variants use the zecar ev charging calculator.

 The below tables show the estimated cost of charging the Tesla Model Y RWD’s 57.5 kWh battery at home using a standard flat tariff or a public fast DC charger.